 3) Transaction advise on the real property asset acquisition by a private equity fund, including tax advise on the structure of the inward investment and the capital and profit repatriation upon divestiture of the investment; and

 4) Legal review of the Philippine operations of a multinational seed products and planting materials company.

 Anjo also advised a Philippine business process outsourcing (“BPO”) company in the partial acquisition by a Fortune 500 company of a USD 15 million ownership stake and a China-based company in the USD 20 million acquisition of a mixed use leisure and resort park, where the Firm performed extensive due diligence, deal structuring, acquisition agreements drafting, and management of tax implications.

-In addition, Anjo likewise advised the documentation and implementation of a USD 400 million capital infusion activity in a major Philippine Commercial bank and a publicly-listed Philippine Universal bank in a USD 18.9 million acquisition-financing of Philippine collegiate educational institution.
+In addition, Anjo likewise advised the documentation and implementation of a USD 400 million capital infusion activity in a major Philippine Commercial bank and a publicly-listed Philippine Universal bank in a USD 18.9 million acquisition-financing of a Philippine collegiate educational institution.

-Anjo also represented a manufacturing and distribution company in a USD 1 million divestment and sale of the entire business enterprise and also represented a publicly-listed Philippine Universal bank in a USD 705 thousand acquisition of 100% of ownership in a Singapore-based and licensed remittance company.
+Anjo also represented a manufacturing and distribution company in a USD 1 million divestment and sale of the entire business enterprise and also represented a publicly-listed Philippine Universal bank in a USD 705 thousand acquisition of 100% ownership in a Singapore-based and licensed remittance company.